SGDFuse: SAM-Guided Diffusion Model for High-Fidelity Infrared and Visible Image Fusion: EXPERIMENTS

 \subsubsection{Analysis of the Impact of the Number of MSFEM and TB Modules}

 To explore the optimal stacking depth for feature extraction, we performed ablation experiments by varying the number of MSFEM and TB modules in Stage I from 2 to 4 to investigate the influence of stacking depth on fusion performance.
-As shown in Fig. 10, increasing the number of modules generally improves fusion quality by enhancing detail restoration and structural consistency.
-However, performance

-saturates or slightly declines beyond three layers due to potential redundancy and overfitting.
+As shown in Figure 12, increasing the number of modules generally improves fusion quality by enhancing detail restoration and structural consistency.
+However, performance saturates or slightly declines beyond three layers due to potential redundancy and overfitting.
 Therefore, we adopt three MSFEM and three TB layers as the final configuration, striking a balance between accuracy and efficiency, and providing a strong feature foundation for stage II diffusion optimization.